Rowan9811/DelonLoader.LM/README.md

 </p>

 ---
-## how to install
+## How To Use
-I won't tell people how to install this yet.
+I won't tell people how to use this yet.

 ## Lemon Credits